Calvin Austin: 2023

-The Steelers promoted Austin to the 53-man roster for the 2023 season.
+Austin made the Steelers' 53-man roster to begin the 2023 season.
 In week 3 of the season against the Las Vegas Raiders, Austin caught his first NFL touchdown on a 72-yard deep pass from quarterback Kenny Pickett in a 23–18 Steelers victory.
 In week 16 against the Cincinnati Bengals, Austin scored his first rushing touchdown on a 7-yard run as the Steelers won 34–11.
 He finished his first full season with 17 receptions for 180 yards and one receiving touchdown to go with one rushing touchdown in 17 games and one start.
 In his postseason debut, Austin scored a receiving touchdown in the 31–17 loss to the Bills in the Wild Card Round.

 2024

 Austin, along with running back Cordarrelle Patterson, was named one of the team's kick returners ahead of the regular season.

 On September 22, 2024, Austin recorded a career-high 95 receiving yards against the Los Angeles Chargers.
-During the game, Austin caught four passes in total, one being a 55 yard touchdown catch from Justin Fields in the fourth quarter.
+During the game, Austin caught four passes in total, one being a 55-yard touchdown catch from Justin Fields in the fourth quarter.

 On October 28, 2024, Austin recorded his first career punt return touchdown, a 73-yard return, as well as his first career multi-touchdown game against the New York Giants, earning AFC Special Teams Player of the Week.

 Austin finished the 2024 regular season with 36 catches on 58 targets for 548 yards and four touchdowns.
 Austin and the Steelers achieved a second consecutive postseason berth with a record of 10–7.
 During the AFC Wild Card playoff matchup with the Baltimore Ravens, Austin caught one pass for 25 yards and returned one punt for 14 yards.
 The Steelers lost the game 28–14, ending their 2024 campaign.

 2025

 Austin made his first appearance of the 2025 season catching four passes on six targets for 70 yards.
-He scored a touchdown on an 18 yard pass from Aaron Rodgers to give the Steelers a five point lead over the New York Jets.
-The game ended in a narrow 34-32 Steelers victory.
+He scored a touchdown on an 18-yard pass from Aaron Rodgers to give the Steelers a five-point lead over the New York Jets.
+The game ended in a narrow 34–32 Steelers victory.
+On January 4, 2026, Austin caught what would be the game-winning touchdown against the Baltimore Ravens securing the Steelers an AFC North Division title.

+New York Giants

+On March 14, 2026, Austin signed with the New York Giants on a one-year, $4.5 million contract.
+On August 25, Austin suffered a season-ending ACL tear and was placed on injured reserve.